kpertsch/rlds_dataset_builder/README.md

 Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage (if your dataset does not define language instructions, you can fill in a dummy string like `pick up something`).

-3. **Modify Dataset Splits**: The function `_split_generator()` determines the splits of the generated dataset (e.g. training, validation etc.).
+3. **Modify Dataset Splits**: The function `_split_paths()` determines the splits of the generated dataset (e.g. training, validation etc.).
-If your dataset defines a train vs validation split, please provide the corresponding information to `_generate_examples()`, e.g. by pointing to the corresponding folders (like in the example) or file IDs etc. If your dataset does not define splits, remove the `val` split and only include the `train` split.
-You can then remove all arguments to `_generate_examples()`.
+If your dataset defines a train vs validation split, please provide the corresponding file paths, e.g. by pointing to the corresponding folders (like in the example).
+If your dataset does not define splits, remove the `val` split and only include the `train` split.

 4. **Modify Dataset Conversion Code**: Next, modify the function `_generate_examples()`.
 Here, your own raw data should be loaded, filled into the episode steps and then yielded as a packaged example.
+Your iterator can yield multiple examples for each input file path.
 Note that the value of the first return argument, `episode_path` in the example, is only used as a sample ID in the dataset and can be set to any value that is connected to the particular stored episode, or any other random value.
 Just ensure to avoid using the same ID twice.